 On April 29, the U.S. government revealed that approximately 5,000 barrels (790 m3) per day, five times the original estimate, were pouring into the gulf from the wellhead.[53]
 The resulting oil slick quickly expanded to cover hundreds of square miles of ocean surface, posing a serious threat to marine life and adjacent coastal wetlands and to the livelihoods of Gulf Coast shrimpers and fishermen.[54]
 Coast Guard Rear Admiral Sally Brice O'Hare stated that the U.S. government will be "employing booms, skimmers, chemical dispersants and controlled burns" to combat the oil spill.

 By May 1 the oil spill cleanup efforts were underway but hampered by rough seas and the "tea like" consistency of the oil.
 Cleanup operations were resumed after conditions became favorable.
 On May 27 the USGS had revised the estimate of the leak from 5,000 barrels per day (790 m3/d) to 12,000–19,000 barrels per day (3,000 m3/d)[55] an increase from earlier estimates.
 On July 15 BP announced that the leak had stopped for the first time in 88 days.
 In July BP reached an $18.7bn settlement with the U.S. government, the states of Alabama, Florida, Louisiana, Mississippi and Texas, as well as 400 local authorities.
-To date, BP's cost for the clean-up, environmental and economic damages and penalties has reached $54bn.[56]
+As of 2015[update] BP's cost for the clean-up, environmental and economic damages and penalties has reached $54bn.[56]

 On May 12, 2016, a release of oil from subsea infrastructure on Shell's Brutus oil rig released 2,100 barrels of oil.
 This leak created a visible 2 by 13 miles (3.2 by 20.9 km) oil slick in the sea about 97 miles (156 km) south of Port Fourchon, Louisiana, according to the U.S. Bureau of Safety and Environmental Enforcement.[50][57]